lbain/lucybain/source/blog/2014/12-30-js-dont-touch-global-scope.md

 Some points on why **global variables are generally bad** (taken from [Cunningham & Cunningham](http://c2.com/cgi/wiki?GlobalVariablesAreBad) with modifications for easier reading):

-* It's harder to read the code and reason about it when variables seem to appear out of thin air (but really from the global scope).
+* It’s harder to read the code and reason about it when variables seem to appear out of thin air (but really from the global scope).
-* Anyone can update a global variable from any point in the program at any time (and from any thread if there's more than one going).
+* Anyone can update a global variable from any point in the program at any time (and from any thread if there’s more than one going).
 * General [code smell](http://en.wikipedia.org/wiki/Code_smell) - if you're too lazy to put the variable only where it needs to be then what other corners are you cutting?
-* It's probable that you'll encounter global variable name clashes.
-Since there's only one namespace you're more likely to double up on a variable name.
+* It’s probable that you'll encounter global variable name clashes.
+Since there’s only one namespace you're more likely to double up on a variable name.

 **Global variables are particularly bad for JS.**

 Not only are all of those points above true (and a few others I didn't include), but for JS specifically global variables can be particularly problematic.
 This is because JS defaults all variables to the global scope unless they are explicitly defined elsewhere.
-Here's an example:
+Here’s an example:

 ```
 function badlyScoped() {